Red Beans & Rice

 What to Serve with Red Beans & Rice:

-Of course, you are going to be serving Rice with Red Beans & Rice and I want to drop the recipe for my Perfect Instant Pot Rice here.
+Of course, you are going to be serving Rice with Red Beans & Rice with rice, and I want to drop the recipe for my Perfect Instant Pot Rice here.
 If I’m not using my IP, I just follow the package directions.

-I also mentioned the Garden Chili Sauce and the hot sauce (make it a New Orleans brand if you can!) but as a side?
 I think it’s a must to serve greens.
 I like to make my IP Collard Beans or this fresher recipe for Braised Turnip Greens.
 And of course, don’t forget the hot sauce!!

 Storing and Reheating the Red Beans & Rice:

-The teacher, knowing me and my love of cooking just looked him up and down and said, “Well it’s not like you’re eating beans and rice.”
-We both started laughing because that was exactly what we had the night before – and were planning on eating that night.
-Leftover, it’s even better than the first night.
-Here’s what you need to know:
+The teacher, knowing me and my love of cooking, just looked him up and down and said, “Well, it’s not like you’re eating beans and rice.”
+We both started laughing because that was exactly what we had the night before, and were planning on eating that night.

 When storing a heavy, dense dish like this, store it in reasonably sized containers and add it to the fridge after it has cooled just a bit.
 Don’t cover it or only cover it very loosely until it is chilled.
 It will cool down faster that way.

-Saving Money on Red Beans & Rice:
+Saving Money on Groceries:

-your store in the pasta/rice aisle as well as in the Ethnic aisles.
+• Rice: Look for the best pricing on rice around Holidays and check your store in the pasta/rice aisle as well as the Ethnic aisles.
 Consider the discount stores or Ethnic Markets.

 Red Beans & Rice